TrueNASTrueNAS Nightly Development Documentation

 Mounting on a FreeBSD system involves creating the mount point, then mounting the volume.

-Create a mount point: sudo mkdir /mnt/smb_share.
+Create a mount point using the sudo mkdir /mnt/smb_share command.

 Setting up an External SMB Share

-We recommend using Active Directory or LDAP when creating user accounts, but at a minimum synchronize user accounts between the system with the share (system1) and on the TrueNAS SCALE system where you set up the external share (for example, system2).
+We recommend using Active Directory or LDAP when creating user accounts, but at a minimum synchronize user accounts between the system with the share (system1) and on the TrueNAS system where you set up the external share (for example, system2).

-On system2, enter the hostname or IP address of the system hosting the SMB share (system1) and the name given the share on that system as EXTERNAL:ip address\sharename in Path, then change Name to EXTERNAL with no special characters.
+On system2, enter the host name or IP address of the system hosting the SMB share (system1) and the name given the share on that system as EXTERNAL:ip address\sharename in Path, then change Name to EXTERNAL with no special characters.

 Leave Purpose set to Default share parameters, leave Enabled selected, then click Save to add the share redirect.